 The one area where the ANCEL VD500 excels is reading and clearing of diagnostic trouble codes.

 It gives you access to ECU, ABS, SRS, transmission, SAS, ESP, TPMS, and IMMO codes (codes only, no relearn functions).
-For that reason, you can use the scanner to reset the Check Engine Light as well as warning lights from other systems.
+For that reason, you can use the scanner to reset the Check Engine Light and warning lights from other systems.

 Besides trouble codes, the ANCEL VD500 also supports oil service reset, EPB service, throttle position adaptation, and EPB service.
 These may come in handy for enthusiasts and maybe beginner DIYers.